ScriptedAlchemy/webpackery/README.md

 # webpackery
-Webpack 4 Orchestration Layer allows for automated async code splitting of anything *Webpack is an amazing crutch while I build a sophisicated architecture - This Orchastration layer will soon be completely standalone & plug-n-play with with other budlers*
+Webpack 4 Orchestration Layer allows for automated async code splitting of anything

+>*Webpack is an amazing crutch while I build a sophisicated architecture - This Orchastration layer will soon be completely standalone & plug-n-play with with other budlers.*

 I want to prepare for HTTP 2 server push.
 To do so, I'll use Webpack and play a series of tricks on it.
 Hate on Webpack if you want.
 Ill love and respect it always <3.
 So Webpack is the catalyst for this architecture, The idea is to make a robust infrastructure which could one day be swapped out with another build underlayer.